SurPun/JavaScript-Courses/User Authentication & Authorization in Express/Lesson 1.md

     Using Components with Known Vulnerabilities: Vulnerable components, such as out-of-date packages or software, are included within an environment, allowing attackers to use existing exploits to attack.

     Insufficient Logging and Monitoring: Lack of detailed monitoring makes it easier for attackers to stay undetected, and it makes it harder to respond after an attack has occurred.

+# Session & Cookies vs. localStorage

+## Review

+Session management is an important aspect of web design and implementation.
+In this article, we’ve discussed how cookies, localStorage, and sessionStorage can facilitate session management.
+We also introduced how cookies can be made more secure and the pros and cons of using cookies vs localStorage.

+As of now, both cookies and localStorage are used, though that may change with the browser updates and new web standards.
+Going forward, it’s important to pay attention to any security risks that can target these session management tools.